phucan1108/letportal/SECURITY.md

 ## Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+Based on Github Security Insight, a list above is helping you to check which version has vulnerability or safe with Insight

 | Version | Supported          |
 | ------- | ------------------ |